mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 However, upon reading the project brief I realised there was a need for the .NET MAUI template for use at a later date.
-As I did not have this installed I searched for the .NET Multi-Platform App UI Development within Visual Sutdio and installed it.
+As I did not have this installed I searched for the .NET Multi-Platform App UI Development within Visual Studio and installed it.
 You can see this below in Fig.3.

 |![.NET MAUI Install](images/week1ss1.png "This image represents the .NET MAUI template installation")
 |:--:|